 1. Collate your Debt

-3. Set a clear date for when you will be debt free
+4. Set a date to be debt free

 Having a target to work towards makes the process of paying off your debt less mentally strenuous.
-If you know that in 12, 18, or 20 months you will be clear of your debt and can begin working towards making positive savings again it’s much easier to stay on target with your repayments.
+If you know that in 12, 18, or 20 months you will be clear of your debt, it’s much easier to stay on target with your repayments.